AMR-hotspots/hotspots/README.md

 ## Terms of Use
 Users must read and adhere to the terms of the HOTspots Data Disclaimer.
 Users must not use the datasets in any way which is inconsistent with the Privacy Act 1988 (Cth), the Information Act 2002 (NT), the HOTSpots Data Disclaimer or the HOTspots Terms of Use.
 The data and information in the dataset downloaded are intended for use by persons possessing technical skill and knowledge in epidemiology, surveillance and data management.
-Commercial use of the HOTspots data is not permitted without prior written consent from Menzies.
+Commercial use of the HOTspots data is not permitted without prior written consent.
+Contact Teresa Wozniak Teresa.wozniak@csiro.au .

 Except where otherwise stated, downloading and reproduction of published (in paper or electronically) HOTspots data for personal use or for further non-commercial dissemination, are authorised provided appropriate acknowledgement is given to HOTspots investigators as the source.
 Any publication arising from the dataset provided should credit Menzies and HOTspots investigators in the relevant parts of the publication.
-Please contact the lead investigator Teresa.wozniak@menzies.edu.au to discuss further.
+Please contact the lead investigator Teresa.wozniak@csiro.au to discuss further.